openlibhums/memory-alpha/content/support/plugins/datacite.md

 [GitHub Repo](https://github.com/openlibhums/datacite)

 The DataCite plugin is an alternative to Janeway's built-in Crossref support.
 It registers Digital Object Identifiers (DOIs) with [DataCite](https://datacite.org/) rather than Crossref, and it manages the deposit for you.
-DOIs are still stored on the core identifier record for each article, so the rest of Janeway treats a DataCite DOI the same way it treats any other DOI.
+DOIs are stored on the same identifier record as with Crossref DOIs, so the rest of Janeway treats a DataCite DOI the same way it treats any other DOI.

 Use this plugin when your membership is with DataCite instead of, or in addition to, Crossref.